 Step 6: Turn Let apps access your microphone On.

-Step 7: Scroll down to Let desktop apps access your microphone and make sure it is On.
+Step 7: Scroll down to Let desktop apps access your microphone and confirm it is On.

-Pro-Tip: After enabling an app’s microphone permission, close the app completely and reopen it.
-Some apps only check for microphone permissions at launch, so a fresh start ensures the new setting actually kicks in properly.
+Pro-Tip: After enabling microphone permission for an app, close it completely and reopen it.
+Some apps only check permissions at launch — a fresh start makes the new setting register properly.

 Understanding the Two App Categories in Microphone Settings